Yashpandey4/OneDriveCLI/Helpers/DesignFlow.md

 # High level stepwise overview <a name="overview"></a>
 (Note: SalesForce Support is yet to be added)
 1. The User logs in the Graph Node Endpoint with the account in which the file he wants to share is located via browser
-2. Alternatively, a codeflow or tokenflow based approach automates the authentication process
+2. Alternatively, a codeflow or tokenflow based approach automates the authenticatGet sharing permission for a file or folderion process
 3. The File to be shared is created/fetched and transferred to a folder 'SalesForce' in the users OneDrive
 4. Based on the size (4 MB) the file is uploaded to user's OneDrive.
 5. Share Links for the file is programmatically generated using a user defined access level (user can be asked if he would like to share the file globally or within the org, and for which access level: View/Comment/Edit)